Itron-al-Lenn/Obsidian2LaTeX/README.md

 - All math environments that are mutually exclusive to align or \[ (could probably easily be added by reusing the code for align)
 - Links
+- Most things added by community plugins (for example Dataview ...)

 ## Requirements